JayPanoz/mnmlst/less/readme.md

 - `freeform` generates a set of functional classes to achieve swiss style pages (title, part, etc.) – [see this image for previews](http://jiminy.chapalpanoz.com/wp-content/uploads/sites/2/2015/11/freeform-sys.jpg);
 - `helpers` generates helpers/tools in the form of classes you can use while designing your eBook: background modes helps you make sure everything is OK (illustrations with transparent background in night mode, color contrast, etc.), baseline grid helps you achieve vertical rhythm if you do give a shit about that.

 Basically, plugins are small snippets taking advantage of functions and arguments to achieve one very specific goal.
-They are optional in `mnmlst.less` by default and each can be compiled on its own.
+They are optional by default in `mnmlst.less` and each can be compiled on its own.

 ### how to build plugins

-1. all other parts of mnmlst are the core, plugins extend it when needed.
+1. All other parts of mnmlst are the core, plugins extend it when needed.
 2. Keep it simple (KISS) and don’t try to achieve a shitload of different things in one single plugin (a plugin = 1 goal).
 If the unminified output is less than or equal to 1kb, you’re doing it right.
 3. A plugin **must** either be output from `mnmlst.less` **or** be compiled directly (specific CSS).
 4. Try to keep plugins as independent as possible, don’t use “core variables” when it is not necessary and leverage arguments.